opentdf/spec/schema/nanotdf/README.md

 of their nanotdf.
 The shared resource directory at this time is still an experimental part of the nanotdf and is included in the documentation to support a minor update to the nanotdf in a subsequent specification.

+Note is this version the "Shared Resource Directory" flag has moved.

 ##### 3.4.1.2 Body Length